StanleyMasinde/twitter/README.md

 ### Interactive Setup (Recommended)
 > [!WARNING]
-> This will overide your existing config Only run it on setup.
+> This will override your existing config Only run it on setup.

 ```bash
 twitter config --init